TangibleInc/template-system/readme.md

 #### UI mode

-There's also "UI mode" that opens a browser interface to see the tests run.
+There's also "UI mode" that opens a browser interface to interactively run the tests and view results.

 ```sh
 npm run e2e:ui